ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 }
 ```

-Before you begin, copy the example `terraform.tfvars-example` to `terraform.tfvars`.
+Before you begin, copy the example `terraform.tfvars-example` to `terraform.tfvars`, for example:

-For example:

 ```bash
 cp terraform.tfvars-example terraform.tfvars